The Importance Of Self-Organization

-As team members engage with each other in order to learn and self-organize, they become increasingly self-sufficient.
+As team members engage with each other to learn and self-organize, they become increasingly self-sufficient.

 There are various ways in which you can optimize your qualities and emotions.

-In conclusion, you will find that work teams are not static and they change over time.
+In conclusion, you find work teams are not static, and they change.

-Building a self-organized team is an ongoing process that requires a substantial amount of effort from participants.
+Building a self-organized team is an ongoing process requiring participants’ substantial effort.

-Adopting a self-organization is quite a complex process, and you need to know what the right approach is for your company.
+Adopting a self-organization is quite a complex process, and you need to know the right approach for your company.

-Finally, in order to measure the results of a self-organization, it is necessary to assess the team’s productivity, product quality, efficiency, and revenue growth.
+Finally, to measure the results of a self-organization, it is necessary to assess the team’s productivity, product quality, efficiency, and revenue growth.